gtvj/linux/README.md

     * Click 'Grab key combination'
     * Set `<super>space` as the combination

+### Optional steps

+#### Cosmetic

+Here are a few things I like to do:

+* Clear the Launcher by right clicking items and selecting 'Unlock from launcher'

 ## Keyboard shortcuts

 Useful keyboard shortcuts (some of which are dependent on the steps outlined above) are: